User Tools

 You have the choice between Skychart.
 HNSKY, or a SAMP application like Aladin or Topcat.

 Check if you want to start Skychart/SAMP/HNSKY if it is not running when connecting.
-Indicate the command to start the program, the default value correspond to the default installation on the different platform, but you may have to adapt for 32bit version on Win64 for example.
+Indicate the command to start the program and eventual parameters, the default value correspond to the default installation on the different platform, but you may have to adapt for 32bit version on Win64 for example.

 There is two additional options for Skychart.